-§ 2 Investment restrictions.
+§ 3 Investment restrictions.

-- 1. With regard to the investment restrictions, Section 11 of the GIC must be followed. - 2.
-At least 90 percent of the value of the UCITS Fund shall be invested in shares that are permitted for official trading on a stock exchange or another organised market or involved in these and that are not units in investment funds.

-3. No derivatives transactions may be made for purposes of hedging.
+- With regard to the investment restrictions, Section 11 of the GIC must be followed. - A Minimum of 85% of the value of the UCITS Fund will be invested in shares, that have been admitted for trading on a stock exchange or they are admitted for trading or included in another regulated market and that itself are not shares of an investment fund. - No derivatives transactions may be made for purposes of hedging.